LssPolymerElements/user-manager/README.md

 # user-manager

-To install use: `bower install --save LssPolymerElements-user-manager -S`
+To install use: `bower install --save LssPolymerElements-user-manager`